US House Impeaches President Trump

 "The president did nothing wrong," Collins said.

+The two other U.S. presidents who have been impeached were Andrew Johnson in the mid-19th century and Bill Clinton two decades ago.
+Both were acquitted in the Senate and remained in office.

-The impeachment votes were held about the same time Trump began to speak at a campaign rally in the Midwestern state of Michigan, one of the pivotal states he won in the 2016 election that made him the 45th U.S. president.
+The impeachment votes were held about the same time Trump began to speak at a campaign rally in the Midwestern state of Michigan, one of the pivotal states he won in the 2016 election.

-Trump blasted the Democratic-led effort to impeach him, telling supporters Wednesday night, "We did nothing wrong, and we have tremendous support in the Republican Party like we've never had before."
+Trump blasted the impeachment effort, telling supporters Wednesday night, "We did nothing wrong, and we have tremendous support in the Republican Party like we've never had before."

+Can you believe that I will be impeached today by the Radical Left, Do Nothing Democrats, AND I DID NOTHING WRONG!
+A terrible Thing.
+Read the Transcripts.
+This should never happen to another President again.
+Say a PRAYER!— Donald J. Trump (@realDonaldTrump) December 18, 2019

+"This lawless, partisan impeachment is a political suicide march for the Democrat Party.
+Have you seen my polls in the last four weeks?" he said.

 Trump has on countless occasions described his late July call with Zelenskiy as "perfect," when he asked him to "do us a favor," to investigate the Bidens and Ukraine's purported role in the 2016 election.
 As the impeachment controversy mounted,Trump has subsequently claimed the "us" in his request to Zelenskiy referred not to him personally but to the United States.